1820 Willet Drive

 First and second year students attend two fifty-minute classes per week.
 Beginning in their third year, students receive a weekly private lesson and play in an ensemble.
 Tuition is kept low to allow participation regardless of income.

-The UW String Project was created in 2000 with grants from the American String Teachers Association and the University of Wyoming College of Arts and Sciences.
-It is currently funded by the Wyoming Arts Council, the National Endowment for the Arts, the National String Project Consortium, UW College of Arts and Sciences and the UW Department of Music.
+The String Project was created in 2000 with grants from the American String Teachers Association and the University of Wyoming College of Arts and Sciences.
+It is currently funded by the Wyoming Arts Council, the National Endowment for the Arts, the National String Project Consortium, University of Wyoming College of Arts and Sciences, and the University of Wyoming Department of Music.

-The UW String Project is a member of the National String Project Consortium.
+The String Project is a member of the National String Project Consortium.